khoatruong19/games-management/README.md

 ![Dark](https://i.ibb.co/cktjxQm/image.png)

 ## Description
 This is a ReactJS + Vite project named Games Management.
-Essentially, this application allows users to exchange one cryptocurrency for another.
+Essentially, this application allows users to manage their games.

 This is the link of the project: [Games Management](https://games-management.vercel.app).
 Hope you guys enjoy it!